Proxies for AI Training Data Collection

 Training data quality depends on diversity.
 A model trained only on data accessible from a single US IP will encode geographic and cultural bias.
 Proxies enable collection from multiple countries, ISPs, and network types — producing datasets that represent the full spectrum of publicly available information.

 The scale requirements compound the problem.
-GPT-class models train on hundreds of billions of tokens.
+GPT-class models train on trillions of tokens.
 Collecting that volume from a single IP would take years and trigger every anti-bot system on the internet.
-With Hex Proxies' residential network processing 50 billion requests per week across 800TB of daily throughput, you have the infrastructure to collect at LLM-training scale.
+With Hex Proxies' ethically-sourced residential network and multi-Gbps capacity, you have the infrastructure to collect at LLM-training scale.

 Architecture for AI Data Collection